Rigid Invariant Sliced Wasserstein via Independent Embeddings: Abstract

 \section{Abstract}

-Comparing probability measures when their supports are related by an unknown rigid transformation is an important challenge in geometric data analysis, arising in shape matching and machine learning.
-Classical optimal transport (OT) distances, including Wasserstein and sliced Wasserstein, are sensitive to rotations and reflections, while Gromov-Wasserstein (GW) is invariant to isometries but computationally prohibitive for large datasets.
-We introduce \emph{Rigid-Invariant Sliced Wasserstein via Independent Embeddings} (RISWIE), a scalable pseudometric that combines the invariance of NP-hard approaches with the efficiency of projection-based OT.
-RISWIE utilizes data-adaptive bases and matches optimal signed permutations along axes according to distributional similarity to achieve rigid invariance with near-linear complexity in the sample size.
-We prove bounds relating RISWIE to GW in special cases and empirically demonstrate dimension-independent statistical stability.
-Our experiments on cellular imaging and 3D human meshes demonstrate that RISWIE outperforms GW in clustering tasks and discriminative capability while significantly reducing runtime.
+Comparing probability measures modulo unknown rigid transformations is a central challenge in geometric data analysis.
+Classical optimal transport (OT) distances, including Wasserstein and sliced Wasserstein, are sensitive to rotations and reflections, whereas Gromov-Wasserstein (GW) and Procrustes-Wasserstein (PW) distances are invariant to isometries but computationally prohibitive for large datasets.
+We introduce \emph{Rigid-Invariant Sliced Wasserstein via Independent Embeddings} (RISWIE), a scalable distance that combines the invariance of NP-hard approaches with the efficiency of projection-based OT.
+RISWIE utilizes data-adaptive bases and matches optimal signed permutations along axes according to distributional similarity to achieve rigid invariance with nearly linear complexity in the sample size.
+We prove bounds relating RISWIE to GW in special cases and demonstrate dimension-independent statistical stability.
+Our experiments on cellular imaging and 3D human meshes demonstrate that RISWIE outperforms GW and PW in clustering tasks and discriminative capability while significantly reducing runtime.